Fishing ReportEagle Lake - 11/15/2017 6:55:53 AM

 Above: A 9.8 pound Eagle Lake bass

-Bream fishing is fair on crickets and worms.
+A few bream are being caught on crickets and worms.
 Fishing around the cypress trees and around the docks is usually productive.

 Some nice Bluegill and a couple of Black Crappie caught at Eagle.

-The catfish bite has been good recently.
+No recent reports on catfish.
 Worms, minnows, and chicken livers are all catching fish.

 We have no recent reports on White Bass, but they can often be found schooling on shad off of points and along dropoffs.
 There is no limit on these fish, but there is a 6 fish limit on hybrid striped bass and they must be over 15" to keep.